yusuf-s-ahmed/yusuf-s-ahmed/README.md

-Computer Science BSc @ City, University of London
+Computer Science BSc at City, University of London
-AI Systems Engineer @ Department of Engineering, City University of London
+AI Systems Engineer at Department of Engineering, City University of London

 I like building systems that communicate with each other.